-- a thematic approach (assessment of positive contribution of each company to sustainability objectives based on impact/obstruction indicators identified for each sector.
-Only companies contributing to one or more of the sustainability objectives defined by Mirova are eligible in the investment universe); - a best-in-universe approach (selection of companies based on their ESG quality regardless of their business sector, within the broad equity market represented by the product's reference index i.e., the "MSCI Europe Net Dividends Reinvested" which is a broad market index); - an exclusion approach: the product does not use exclusions as a central tenet of its sustainability approach.
-However, the product applies Mirova's minimum standards policy which sets out criteria for determining exclusions in case of companies exposed to controversial activities (such as fossil fuel, palm oil, tobacco, military equipment etc).
+- the Best-in-universe approach (selection of best rated issuers regardless of their business sector in comparison with the Fund's Composite index: 50% MSCI Europe Net Dividend Reinvested + 50% Bloomberg Euro Aggregate Corporate (the "Composite Index"), which is a broad market index); - the exclusion approach: the Fund does not use exclusions as a central tenet of its sustainability approach.
+However, the Fund applies the Investment Manager's minimum standards policy which sets out criteria for determining exclusions in case of companies exposed to controversial activities (such as fossil fuel, palm oil, tobacco, military equipment etc).